christos99/9432_Christos_Chrysikos_C/README.md

 ### 2.

-In order to have longer battery life we need to know which processor consumes less energy, not power(Watts).
-Therefore we need the dynamic power the leakage and the simulation time.
-These are data that are extracted both from McPAT and from gem5.
+The proccessor with th 40 W is propably going to be faster and therefore finish an application in less time than thee 4W, which means that the system is going to require less energy.
+For a more accurate answer we whould need to know the leakge power of the proccessor because that is what consumes energy after the application is finshed.
+The dynamic power ,the leakage and the simulation time are data that are extracted both from McPAT and from gem5 and are vital for a more accurate answer.

 ### 3.